-Before starting this blog as a personal reward for paying off our house, I thought a lot about pursuing a Ph.D. in educational psychology.
+Before starting this blog as a personal reward for finishing my master's degree, I thought a lot about pursuing a Ph.D. in educational psychology.
 Like many people, I could pursue both a blog and doctoral degree, but I’ve recently gained some financial insights about the impact of this future choice, and I thought I’d share those musings here.

 A Change of Plans